-Now on to the more important stuff, the big changes.
+Now on to the more important stuff, the significant changes.
 For starters, the device will be considerably cheaper than the previous Kindles have been.
-While in the United States the pricing will be $139 for a WiFi only version, and the upgrade to 3G only adding $40, there are also plans for a UK version, which will set you back a mere £109 for WiFi only, or £149 for the 3G.
+While in the United States the pricing will be $139 for a WiFi-only version, and the upgrade to 3G only adding $40, there are also plans for a UK version, which will set you back a mere £109 for WiFi only, or £149 for the 3G.
 By all accounts a hugely competitive price point, which will hopefully, and I think inevitably indicate a general price drop for the entire industry.

-To compliment the UK version of the Kindle, there will also be a UK e-book store, so thankfully you will no longer have to make your purchases in US dollars and I’m guessing all UK customers will be much more comfortable buying from Amazon UK rather than have to buy an ‘International Kindle’ from Amazon.com.
+To complement the UK version of the Kindle, there will also be a UK e-book store, so thankfully you will no longer have to make your purchases in US dollars and I’m guessing all UK customers will be much more comfortable buying from Amazon UK rather than have to buy an ‘International Kindle’ from Amazon.com.

 Amazon has also increased the internal storage to a respectable 4GB, meaning even more books to keep you occupied during those autumn and winter months, as the device will begin retailing at the end of August.

 Plus, another bonus on the new model is the extended battery life over the already impressive endurance of the previous models such as the Kindle 2.
-Now, the Kindle is said to provide over a month of wireless-free reading and 10 days with wireless turned on.
+Now, the Kindle is said to provide over a month of wireless-free reading and ten days with wireless turned on.

 Now, Amazon has been under a lot of pressure of late with their range of e-readers, as have other manufacturers of rival devices to include more multimedia content in their devices, especially since the launch of the Apple iPad and the release of Kindle app on the iPhone and Android platforms.

 So, what do you make of the new Amazon Kindle 3?
-How does it stack up against the previous models? and if you are currently an owner of said previous editions, would you be tempted to now upgrade given the new features and low price point?
+How does it stack up against the previous models?
+And if you are currently an owner of said previous editions, would you be tempted to now upgrade given the new features and low price point?
 Or have you held off from buying so far?
 Will this new Amazon Kindle and its associated UK-based ebook store finally convince you to get one?
 Let us know in the comments section below!